Best Yosemite Hikes Away from the Crowds

 Elevation gain: 1,775 feet

-Half Dome may be the top hike on everyone’s bucket list, but to those in the know, Cloud’s Rest is the premiere hike in Yosemite.
+Half Dome may be the top hike on everyone’s bucket list, but to those in the know, Cloud’s Rest is the best Yosemite hike.
 From the top of Cloud’s Rest, not only do you get a nearly identical view as you do from the top of Half Dome, but looming giant and close you actually get one of the best views of Half Dome too.
 Sure, it’s a strenuous challenge, but the rewards are overwhelming.
 Getting there: Park at the Sunrise Lakes Trailhead at Tenaya Lake along Tioga Road for the most direct route.

 Distance: 28.1 miles one-way